UgoBruzadin/QuickLab/README.md

     - Runs in parallel if available.
   - Quick Parallel Processes: Here, DipFit 1 or 2 dipoles is re-written to be run in parallel.
 Again, runs super-fast, with no prompts.

+There's also a dark-mode feature!
+Change the colors in the QuickLab Defaults for your convenience!